The Graduate Course in Medicine (A101) is open to UK/EU applicants who:

-To develop understanding of what a career in Medicine involves and your suitability for your intended profession, you’re strongly advised (though not required) to undertake some relevant work experience (either paid or voluntary) in a health or related area.
-We aren’t prescriptive about how this is obtained, recognising the widely differing opportunities available.
+To develop understanding of what a career in Medicine involves and your suitability for your intended profession, you are strongly advised (though not required) to undertake some relevant work experience, either paid or voluntary, in a health or related area.
+We are not prescriptive about how this is obtained, recognising the widely differing opportunities available.

 Applicants for the Graduate Course in Medicine (A101) are not required to take an admission assessment.
 However, if you wish to apply to both the Standard Course (A100) and Graduate Course (A101), you’re required to take the Biomedical Admission Test (BMAT) – see the Standard Course (A100) entry requirements information for details of the BMAT.